-It is the policy of the CVMDL that all case records are confidential.
-Such records will be reported to the client/submitter and will not be made available to any other individual without proper written consent, except under subpoena by federal, state, or local investigative agencies.
-Case records involving reportable diseases and state animal health programs will be reported to and made available to the State Veterinarian or, in the absence of the State Veterinarian, a designee of the Commissioner of the Connecticut Department of Agriculture.
+It is the policy of the CVMDL that all case records, personal information, and proprietary information are confidential.
+Such records will be reported to the client/submitter and will not be made available to any other individual without proper written consent, except as required by state or federal law.
+Case records, involving reportable disease and state animal health programs, are made available to that cases originating states’ Animal Health Official, State Veterinarian, or designee.

-CVMDL staff will not disclose a client’s name, address, or telephone number, billing information, gross necropsy findings, and related documentation, including serological or microbiological findings, ancillary or referral testing requests or results, histopathologic findings or results, morphologic or final diagnoses, as well as all photographs and/or radiographic images.
+CVMDL personnel, including external personnel or entities (i.e. IT personnel) with privileged access, will maintain confidentiality and not disclose a client’s name, address, or telephone number, billing information, gross necropsy findings, and related documentation, including molecular, serological or microbiological findings, ancillary or referral testing requests or results, histopathologic findings or results, morphologic or final diagnoses, complaint/resolutions, proprietary information, as well as all photographs and/or radiographic images.

 Results derived from testing performed at or on behalf of the CVMDL may be used for statistical surveillance of animal and/or human health.
 As part of this process, CVMDL provides health information to programs, which are part of state or federal entities engaged in public health surveillance in compliance with state and federal laws.
 All reasonable efforts to keep personal information confidential and do not disclose personal identifiers will be made.
 While strictly maintaining client/submitter confidentiality, CVMDL and other state and federal entities may use the data to produce reports and publications.
 De-identified case histories, laboratory results, radiographs, tissue sections, and organs or parts of organs may be used for educational purposes.

 In the event that an animal or animals have been seized by a local or state agency, all case data, including phone messages, case histories, laboratory results, written reports, faxes, e-mails, radiographs, and photos are reported or forwarded solely to the agency entrusted with care, custody, and control of said animal(s).